lightbend/config/HOCON.md

 and they need not support particular URL protocols.
 However, if they do support them they should do so as described above.

+Note that at present, if `url()`/`file()`/`classpath()` are specified, the included items are NOT interpreted relative to the including items.
+Relative-to-including-file paths only work with the heuristic `include "foo.conf"`.
+This may change in the future.

 ### Conversion of numerically-indexed objects to arrays

 In some file formats and contexts, such as Java properties files,